Norwescon Movies

 5 minutes.
 Mini-DV videotape.
 Filmed in two and a half hours on April 10, 2004.

 Cast...
-Leopoldo Marino ("Keanu Reeves" and head zombie), David Tackett ("Kurt Cobain" and Charlton Heston), Debbie Lentz (Redneck Wife), Patrick (Redneck Husband), Alexandra Paris (Zombie Translator), Katrina Martin (Zombagra Voiceover); Theo Hill, Chris Anderson, Thaddeus, Runia (Zombies); Laurel Parshall (Scared Woman), Sera Hartman (Pamphlet Reader), Mike Reddig (Jesus), Mark Dranek (Bus driver).
+Leopoldo Marino ("Keanu Reeves" and head zombie), David Tackett ("Kurt Cobain" and Charlton Heston), Debbie Lentz (Redneck Wife), Daniel Kaufman (Redneck Husband), Alexandra Paris (Zombie Translator), Katrina Martin (Zombagra Voiceover); Theo Hill, Chris Anderson, Thaddeus, Runia (Zombies); Laurel Parshall (Scared Woman), Sera Hartman (Pamphlet Reader), Mike Reddig (Jesus), Mark Dranek (Bus driver).

 Produced by Edward Martin III, Ryan K. Johnson and Brian D. Oberquell, Directed by Edward Martin III, Written by Edward Martin III and Ryan K. Johnson.
 Photographed by Ryan K. Johnson.
 Editing and sound by Edward Martin III.
 Props by David Tackett and Janet Borkowski.
 Make-Up: Lori Hillard.